viblo/pymunk/docs/html/_sources/showcase.rst.txt

 Pymunk has been used or referenced in a number of scientific papers

+* Li, Yingzhen, and Stephan Mandt.
+  "A Deep Generative Model for Disentangled Representations of Sequential Data." arXiv preprint arXiv:1803.02991 (2018).

 * Fraccaro, Marco, Simon Kamronn, Ulrich Paquet, and Ole Winther.
   "A Disentangled Recognition and Nonlinear Dynamics Model for Unsupervised Learning." arXiv preprint arXiv:1710.05741 (2017).